Poinsettias, Posadas, Piñatas, Pathways of Light! Holiday Traditions from Mexico

 Nowadays, piñatas are incorporated into the mainstream of American life, becoming a staple of birthday parties and other celebrations across cultures.
 Note that the traditional treats included oranges, peanuts, and pieces of sugar cane, though today, a variety of candy and small toys are the favorite fillers.

-Another holiday custom from Mexico is the practice of creating pathways of light known as las luminarias, or los farolitos in the weeks leading up to Christmas Eve.
+Another holiday custom from Mexico, widely practiced by communities in Southwestern United States, is the practice of creating pathways of light known as las luminarias, or los farolitos in the weeks leading up to Christmas Eve.
+The New Mexico History Museum offers a little history on the legend of the luminarias.
 This tradition has its origins in the 16th century.
 It harkens back to the Spanish tradition of lighting bonfires in churchyards and roads to guide people to the church for midnight mass, known as “Misa de Gallo” (“Rooster Mass”)—based on the belief that the only time a rooster crowed at midnight was when the Christ child was born.

 Children in Oaxaca, Mexico celebrate Las Posadas by breaking a Piñata.
 Courtesy Naum75 at Wikipedia.